Student-centric advice and objective recommendations

 While your second semester grades won’t necessarily have an impact on your admission decisions (as you’ve likely already received them by this point), they are still very important.
 Colleges will be looking to see that you’ve kept your grades up and have continued involvement in your extracurriculars.
 They want to see that students are still putting effort into school at this point.

 On the topic of extracurriculars, it’s important to stay involved in yours throughout senior year as well!
 Besides displaying your passions and individuality, continued involvement in extracurriculars can lead to impressive accomplishments.
-This will help you further develop relationships with any advisors or coaches (which can also lead to amazing letters of recommendation!).
+This will help you further develop relationships with any advisors or coaches (which can sometimes lead to amazing letters of recommendation!).

 So, what are some specific ways that your senior year grades can impact your academic future?
 Let’s see.